New iPad 10.2 (2021) release date, price, and everything you need to know

 The new iPad looks similar to the previous one, and it's mainly under-the-hood changes here.
 According to Apple, the reason for this is so that existing accessories will be compatible with the new slate.

+The new iPad's display is a 10.2-inch 1620 x 2160 LCD screen, just like on last year's model.
+Max brightness is 500 nits, which isn't amazing, but should be fine if you're not in direct sunlight.

-The display uses Apple's TrueTone tech, so the on-screen image will be adjusted to suit the ambient lighting; when you're outdoors, for example, the screen will become brighter, and the colors will be tweaked.
+The one change is the introduction of Apple's TrueTone tech, so the on-screen image will be adjusted to suit the ambient lighting; when you're outdoors, for example, the screen will become brighter, and the colors will be tweaked.

 Cameras and battery life